Our five-minute guide to cloud-managed networking

 What is cloud-managed networking?

+It includes switches, wireless access points, and security gateways accompanied by a hardware license, as opposed to other cloud services that a business usually licenses.
 Once a device is connected to the network, it can easily load the running configuration from the cloud.
 This also means that businesses can scale up, from a few key devices to a large deployment under a single platform.

 Pros and cons of cloud-managed networks